 journalist • editor • stylist

-In 2011, after leaving corporate publishing at the end of 2010, Sasha established herself as a successful freelance writer and editor.
-Her work has since appeared in a number of major publications around the world, including the South China Morning Post in Hong Kong, Shape Singapore, Her World Singapore, Singapore Airlines' SilverKris, Harper's BAZAAR Singapore, Philippine Airlines' Mabuhay, Robb Report, L'Officiel, Prestige, Design+Architecture, Billionaire, and Wine & Dine.
+After leaving corporate publishing at the end of 2010, Sasha established herself as a successful freelance writer and editor.
+Her work has since appeared in a number of major publications around the world, including the South China Morning Post (SCMP) in Hong Kong, Shape Singapore, Her World Singapore, Singapore Airlines' SilverKris, The Straits Times, Harper's BAZAAR Singapore, Philippine Airlines' Mabuhay, Young Parents, Robb Report, L'Officiel, Prestige, Design+Architecture, Billionaire, and Wine & Dine.

-Sasha has also done corporate writing for McCardle Williams, Matilda International Hospital, Singapore Tourism Board, Chōsen Experiences, the Singapore Semiconductor Industry Association and Singapore's Health Promotion Board.
+Sasha has also done corporate and commercial writing for McCardle Williams, Matilda International Hospital, White Jacket, Tourism Australia, Singapore Tourism Board, Chōsen Experiences, the Singapore Semiconductor Industry Association and Singapore's Health Promotion Board.

 In 2014, Sasha's "Restaurant Australia" feature for The Peak Selections: Gourmet & Travel picked up the Award of Excellence for Alternative Storytelling at the International Corporate Media Awards (ICMA) in Germany.